 If you have found a security vulnerability in Matrix, we ask that you disclose it responsibly by emailing [email protected].
+Optionally, if you want to encrypt your email, you can use our PGP key.
 Please do not discuss potential vulnerabilities in public without validating with us first.

 - Review the report, verify the vulnerability and respond with confirmation and/or further information requests; we typically reply within 24 hours.

 - Once the reported security bug has been addressed we will notify the Researcher, who is then welcome to optionally disclose publicly.

 The following is a list of known issues and/or things we do not consider to be an issue.
 Please do not send reports regarding the following:

 - Issues relating to SPF or DMARC.